China Sourcing Agents

 Max Photonics (China, MFP series).
 Similar positioning to Raycus.
 Competitive in the 1kW–3kW range.
 Smaller installed base than Raycus — field service response time outside major Chinese manufacturing cities can be slower.

 Fiber laser (1,064 nm wavelength).
 Efficiently absorbed by metals.
 Optimal for mild steel, stainless steel, aluminum, copper, and brass.
-Fiber laser beam is delivered through a flexible fiber optic cable — no mirrors to align, lower maintenance.
-Electrical-to-optical efficiency: 25–30% (vs. 10–15% for CO2).
+The metal laser cutting equipment’s beam is delivered through a flexible fiber optic cable — no mirrors to align, resulting in lower maintenance.
+Electrical-to-optical efficiency: 25–30% (vs. 10–15% for traditional CO2).

 CO2 laser (10,600 nm wavelength).
 Less efficiently absorbed by metals — requires higher power for equivalent cut quality on metals >6mm.
 Still used for thick acrylic, wood, leather, and glass.
-For metal-only fabrication, fiber laser is the correct choice.
+For metal-only fabrication, fiber laser is the correct choice; for engraving and thin non-metal cutting, a lower-power diode laser engraver is the more cost-effective tool.

 Edge quality on aluminum.
 Fiber laser cuts aluminum with nitrogen assist gas produce a clean, oxide-free edge suitable for anodizing.
 CO2 on aluminum produces a more oxidized edge requiring post-processing.
 For aluminum fabricators: fiber laser with nitrogen is standard.